mitin001/transcriber/blog/books/cloud-storage-security/1-data-in-the-cloud.md

 # 1. Data in the Cloud

-Cloud computing is the last in the long tradition of the kinds of innovation that expand the capabilities of the Internet to larger audiences.
+Cloud computing is the latest in a long tradition of the kinds of innovations that expand the capabilities of the Internet to larger audiences.

 > The fundamental capabilities we depend on the Internet for mostly existed from the early days.
 In some sense, Internet technology innovation has come from finding ways to make the original capabilities more accessible to more people.